ericharmeling/in-60-seconds/PITCHME.md

 "*CockroachDB is a distributed SQL database built on a transactional and strongly-consistent key-value store.*" - [FAQs: What is CockroachDB?](https://www.cockroachlabs.com/docs/v19.1/frequently-asked-questions.html#what-is-cockroachdb)

----

-## Overview

-### What is CockroachDB?

 @snap[midpoint]
-Basically, you have a SQL client that interfaces with other components that handle distributing, replicating, and storing data in a way that guarantees **ACID** properties.
+Users interact with a SQL client that interfaces with other components that handle distributing, replicating, and storing data in a way that guarantees **ACID** properties.
 @snapend

 @snap[south]